 As a landlord in Ireland, there are many steps involved in starting and maintaining a successful tenancy.
-A lot of these processes come into play when someone new is moving in, and one vital piece of the puzzle is the property inventory.
+A lot of these processes come into play when first renting out your property or someone new is moving in, and one vital piece of the puzzle is the property inventory.

 It may not be required by law, but there are some huge benefits to making sure you have a clear and detailed report completed before a tenancy begins.
 Here is everything you need to know about property inventories.